Blue Sky Habitat Fund

 Lower Columbia River, Clatsop County, Oregon

-The project area is located directly adjacent to the Lewis & Clark National Wildlife Refuge on the Columbia River.
-In the project area, foraging and rearing habitat for all local and upriver stocks of juvenile salmonids have been lost or are extremely limited by past land use developments.
-The restoration efforts will reconnect and enhance Columbia River mainstem-adjacent habitat bisected by a railroad, reestablishing juvenile salmonid access to critical rearing habitats.
-The project will create two new 100% fish passable openings in the railroad prism providing access to over 24 acres of rearing habitat for salmonids.
-New railroad breaches, channel excavation, and a dense native planting effort will fully connect the site for fish use, significantly reduce the distances between existing available habitat patches, increase wetland capacity, increase prey resources and foraging interface between the site and the Columbia River mainstem, and restore natural hydrologic connectivity.
+In the project area, adjacent to the Lewis & Clark National Wildlife Refuge, foraging and rearing habitat for all juvenile salmonids have been lost or are extremely limited by past land use developments.
+The restoration efforts reconnected and enhanced Columbia River mainstem-adjacent habitat bisected by a railroad, reestablishing juvenile salmonid access to critical rearing habitats.
+The project created two 100% fish passable openings in the railroad prism providing access to over 24 acres of rearing habitat for salmonids.
+New railroad breaches, channel excavation, and a dense native planting effort fully connected the site for fish use, significantly reducing the distances between existing available habitat patches.
+Native fish benefited: Lower Columbia River Coho, Chum and Chinook Salmon and Steelhead.

 Baldwin Creek Fish Passage & Habitat Restoration Project – Hood River Watershed Group